What’s the fastest way to a ruin a good morning?

 Bio-degradable Pet Waste Bags

 At poopbag.com, their products are made from a combination of corn and other renewable resources that will biodegrade between 60 and 90 days of use.
 A 3-month supply costs around $29.99 with deals depending on quantity.
-They have also come up with a great product called Flush Puppy – a flushable bag that makes your dog’s waste as disposable as your own.
-A three-pack (45 bags total) runs around $16.99.
-A little pricey for dog poop, but if you treat your pet as if it was your own child (you know who you are), you may want to invest in these easy to use products.
+They have also come up with a great product called Flush Puppies Doodie Bags, Flushable & Compostable.
+It’s a flushable bag that makes your dog’s waste as disposable as your own and only costs a little over 10 cents a bag.

 I love my dogs as much as the next person, but I most certainly don’t want yesterday’s kibble flushed into my drinking water.
 Try buying these biodegradable dog poop bags and stay educated about the great composting options in your town.